Rlag1998/QML_Generalization/README.md

 _Authors: Jonathan Kim and Stefan Bekiranov_

+_Adapted from work authored by Maria Schuld and Aroosa Ijaz_

 _Correspondence: sb3de@virginia.edu_

 This code demonstrates the generalization performance of quantum metric learning ('quantum embedding') classifiers.